-- FBC has identified one new exogenous factor related to MRS Assessment Report No. 13 that affects 2021, 2022 and future years.
-FBC is also currently evaluating the impact on its O&M and capital costs from ongoing wildfires in its service area and, similar to the Z-factor treatment approved for the costs of repair associated with wildfires in 2015, if the wildfires result in costs - 29 exceeding the materiality threshold, FBC will be updating its Application to include these costs. - In the Annual Review for 2020 and 2021 Rates, FBC identified the COVID-19 pandemic as a potential exogenous factor affecting 2020 and future years, and the BCUC approved FBC's - potential exogenous factor affecting 2020 and future years, and the BCUC approved FBC's request to record COVID-19 pandemic incremental costs and cost reductions from 2020 and
+FBC has identified one new exogenous factor related to MRS Assessment Report No. 13 that affects 2021, 2022 and future years.
+FBC also has identified the impact on its O&M and capital costs in 2021 from ongoing wildfires in its service area and, similar to the Z-factor treatment approved for the costs of repair associated with wildfires in 2015, FBC is requesting exogenous factor treatment for the costs related to the Nk'Mip Creek wildfire which exceeded the materiality threshold.
+Please refer to Appendix A of FBC's Evidentiary Update, filed on October 5, 2021, for further details related to FBC's wildfire-related exogenous factor treatment request in 2021.

+In the Annual Review for 2020 and 2021 Rates, FBC identified the COVID-19 pandemic as a potential exogenous factor affecting 2020 and future years, and the BCUC approved FBC's request to record COVID-19 pandemic incremental costs and cost reductions from 2020 and